pawan-malhotra/blogs-converteasly/image/c99e99s90-how-to-convert-image-to-pdf-online-using-converteasly.md

 3. Click on the download icon or link to download your PDF file.
 You can also scan the given QR Code to save the converted file to your mobile or any other devices.

-<button url='https://www.converteasly.com/uploads/images-to-pdf/101'>Convert Image To PDF</button>
+<a class="btn" href='https://www.converteasly.com/uploads/images-to-pdf/101'>Convert Image To PDF</a>

 ### UseCases Of Images To PDF Conversion 🙇‍♀️